muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T154)
+- New: Filter: Added Mapped (all modes) button to show inputs used across all modes.
+- Change: Input tracking consolidated to reduce internal API calls.
+- Change: TTS defaults to clear the prior voice queue.
+- Fix: Input registry did not account for profile mode causing potential lookup issues such as incorrect container execution.
+- Fix: Blank inputs/mappings when loading profiles created on another system.
+- Fix: Gated Axis: gate and range data IDs ignored on xml read prompting a "profile has changed" prompt on switching profiles.
+- Fix: Gated Axis: log error if device/axis does not exist at runtime (such as, due to disconnection) instead of throwing an exception.
+- Fix: Gated Axis: processing of axis data not always enabled depending on the profile startup mode, and mode changes at runtime.
+This could prevent and upstream gated axis from triggering actions.
+API was updated to include support for multimode actions - actions that need to execute even if the mode they are defined in is not the current mode.

+Known issue:
+- profile change detection may detect a change when there is not.
+This will be resolved in a later patch.

 ### (m76T153)
 - New: Macro Action: add a description entry to input comments at the step level in a macro definition.
 This can also optionally create a log entry when the macro executes to validate when certain steps execute in a macro.
 - Fix: Macro: macros in special modes fail affinity test (this would impact macros added to mode enter/exit in mode device for example).